Top 10 Landmark in Kent for Weekend Road Trips

 1. Canterbury Cathedral

-Canterbury Cathedral is not just a place of worship; it’s a true icon of British history.
-As a UNESCO World Heritage site, this stunning Gothic masterpiece has stood for over 1,400 years, making it a must-see on any road trip through Kent.
+Canterbury Cathedralis not just a place of worship; it’s a true icon of British history.
+This stunning Gothic masterpiece has stood for over 1,400 years as a UNESCO World Heritage site, making it a must-see on any road trip through Kent.
 It’s the birthplace of the Church of England and holds deep spiritual and historical significance.
 The cathedral’s soaring spires, intricate stained glass windows, and beautiful chapels will leave you in awe.

 The best time to visit is early morning or later in the afternoon to avoid the crowds and fully soak in the peaceful atmosphere.
 Parking is available in nearby city car parks, and with plenty of restaurants and shops around, you can make a day of it.
 Whether you’re a history lover or just looking to admire incredible architecture, Canterbury Cathedral is a must-see!